rnsfrd/capstone/README.md

 # Criteria for Selecting a Country<a id='country'></a>

-Because I wanted to see how the inputs of infrastructure might affect the spread of disease it was critical to choose a country whose infrastructure had significant change over time as well as had diseases that were random in magnitude year to year.
+Because we wanted to see how the inputs of infrastructure might affect the spread of disease it was critical to choose a country whose infrastructure had significant change over time as well as had diseases that were random in magnitude year to year.
 The problem addressed here concerns itself primarily with developing countries that are politically unstable which leads to infrastructure instability.
 To measure this we took the Coeffecient of Variation (COV) for infrastructure data and compared countries to see which ones were most volatile.
 As shown in the chart below most of these countries were developing countries that might not have stable governments.
 L

 <img src="./Images/infrastructure_cov.png"  width="600" height="400">